wduquette/twin-cities/src/wizard_war.md

 # Period: The Wizard War (Dark)

-(W10) The realm of the Twin Cities falls into an extended period of warfare during which the forces of the Congress of Cults attempts to root out and destroy all members of the Unlicensed Wizard's Guild founded by Samuel Mingus and Severus Slope.
+(10,WD) The realm of the Twin Cities falls into an extended period of warfare during which the forces of the Congress of Cults attempts to root out and destroy all members of the Unlicensed Wizard's Guild founded by Samuel Mingus and Severus Slope.
 At the end of the period the survivors of the Guild are in hiding, the economy of the realm has been devastated, large tracts of land are uninhabitable, and the authority of the Congress is in tatters.

-## Event: Never Again!
-(Dark)
+## Event: Slaughter of Guild Members in Gognor (Dark)

-(W11) Following the slaughter of the guild members in the city of Gognor, the remaining leadership of the Unlicensed Wizard's Guild, assembled in secret in a cellar in Farland, pledge to oppose the Congress of Cults and all its works and all its empty promises, declaring as the Guild's patron their dimly remembered
+(11,WD) Following the slaughter of the guild members in the city of Gognor, the remaining leadership of the Unlicensed Wizard's Guild, assembled in secret in a cellar in Farland, pledge to oppose the Congress of Cults and all its works and all its empty promises, declaring as the Guild's patron their dimly remembered